martonmoro/lox-interpreter-rs/README.md

 - Proper scoping for variables
 - Clean handling of nested environments
+- Support for closures that capture their lexical environment
 - No need for manual memory management or GC

 ### Visitor Pattern Implementation